juhovh/tailguard/README.md

 ```

 This will use the device wg0 and therefore the wg0.conf file for WireGuard.
 It
-will connect to the tailnet with hostname "tailguard", forward all connections
+will connect to the tailnet, forward all connections targeting itself to the
-targeting itself to the router behind the tunnel, advertise the
+router behind the tunnel, advertise the "192.168.8.0/24" route to other tailnet
-"192.168.8.0/24" route to other tailnet hosts, advertise itself as an exit
+hosts, advertise itself as an exit node, and authenticate with the given
-node, and authenticate with the given authkey.
+authkey.

 Supported configuration parameters through environment:
 - `WG_DEVICE` - WireGuard device name, must be valid and match config file name (**default:** wg0)